 (Note that public institutions in Germany are under no obligation to certify documents in a foreign language.
 If you are already in Germany and have trouble finding a public institution to certify your documents, please contact the embassy of your home country.)
 Documents certified by other entities such as tax consultants, student government bodies (AStA) and the like are not acceptable.

-Please also review the uni-assist checklists Apply in 6 steps and DoSV in 6 steps.
+Please also review the uni-assist checklists Apply in 6 steps.

 If you are currently enrolled at a different university and wish to transfer to Hochschule Bochum, or if you want to switch degree programmes within Hochschule Bochum, you may apply for admission to a higher level of study in your chosen subject.
 Click here for more information.